 Making sense of all the acronyms—DMPs, CDPs, CRMs, DSPs—along with marketing technology terms like data lakes, full stack vs. best-of-breed—can be daunting.
 To help my clients navigate through the soup, I recently wrote an article for MarTech Advisor titled Acronym or Imperative: What is a DMP and Do I Need One?

-There are a few reasons why I think DMPs haven’t taken off like wildfire yet.
+There are a few reasons why I think DMPs (data management platforms) haven’t taken off like wildfire yet.
 First, organizations need to be aligned to ensure valuable data sources are put into a DMP.
 The other reason I refer to as the “daisy-chaining.”
 Brands and agencies want to consolidate, yes, but they also want to ensure maximum reach for their assets.
 Often times, adding a DMP into the mix, while adding the ability to consolidate, can also impact the brand or agency’s ability to reach a specific set of consumers at scale.

 So what actually is the difference between a DMP and an identity graph?